 However, before making any changes, it’s important to consider the tax implications to ensure your family don’t end up with a large and unexpected tax bill in the future.

-Diversifications that involve collecting rent with minimal management or provision of services are likely to be treated as investments and so less likely to qualify for BPR.
+In order to get BPR, the land or buildings must normally be used for trading rather than investment purposes.
+Diversifications that involve collecting rent with minimal management or provision of services, are likely to be treated as investments and so less likely to qualify for BPR.

-Having a succession plan in place not only allows for a smoother transition, it can play a big part in securing the future of the family business.
+Diversification can offer options when it comes to planning how best to handover the family farm to the next generation.
+Having a succession plan in place not only allows for a smoother transition, but it can also play a big part in securing the future of the family business.

 Latest research* commissioned by NFU Mutual shows that farmers are planning for the future of their farm; with 48% reporting that they have a succession plan in place in 2023.

 There’s no ‘right’ answer when it comes to succession – each family’s situation will be different.
 The key things are to plan early (the earlier you plan the more options you have), involve the family and take advice to ensure that you and your family don’t pay more tax than you need to.

 Talk to a financial expert